phcode-dev/extension-node-template/README.md

 # Extension Template

 Quick start and create a new `node.js extension` by using this template.
 This template extension works in browser as well as desktop builds.
+In browser, it will not use node, and node.js based functionalities are not available.
+Desktop builds will use node capabilities.

 In desktop builds, there is an additional capability to execute node.js code.
 This is helpful if you want to extend the functionality of Phoenix Code using the vast npm library.

 For creating extensions that do not need node, follow this link: https://github.com/phcode-dev/extension-template